devicefactory/df1-manual/howto_start.md

 >                ...
 ```

 When you "scan" for the devices, our DF1 should show up.
+Select DF1 from the list.
 [LightBlue](https://itunes.apple.com/us/app/lightblue-bluetooth-low-energy/id557428110?mt=8) will also allow you to
-browse the contents of DF1.
-It will discover list of services and their associated characteristics like so:
+browse the services under DF1.
+For each service, list of characteristics are also displayed liked so:

 <img src=https://raw.githubusercontent.com/devicefactory/df1-manual/master/pics/lightblue_df1_top.png alt="DF Services on LightBlue App" width=250>